ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 * a known register-based variable for the non-responder that is well correlated with the variable of interest (e.g. frozen turnover or frozen employment from the IDBR - see example 3 below)

+## Terminology

+the below terms can be used interchangeably

+* link - a ratio.
+* variable of interest - target variable

+### Summary

 As an example, for a unit $i$ at time $t$ which has a missing value for the variable of interest $y$ but an available value for the auxiliary